-South Coast Hunters Club, organizer of SSAA HuntFest, is about to re-open entries in preparation for the SSAA HuntFest photographic competitions.
+South Coast Hunters Club, organizer of SSAA HuntFest, is now open for the SSAA HuntFest photographic competition.
 Below you will find rules and conditions of entry, designed with your feedback in mind, to make the competition easier for all hunters to enter, no matter where they may be located across Australia.

 We ask that you keep in mind that SSAA HuntFest is all about educating hunters and the public about Australia’s long hunting tradition, about the many benefits of responsible well-regulated hunting and of course the great work done by conservation hunters across Australia.

-Just email a jpeg photo (high quality enough to print on A4 paper) to -; along with your full name, address and phone number and the category entered.
+Just email a jpeg photo as an attachment (high quality enough to print on A4 paper) to -; along with your full name, address and phone number and the category entered.